Gohla/spoofax3-lang-example/README.md

 The language definition for the "mod" language, configured via `spoofaxc.cfg`.
 The `src` directory contains the language definition in SDF3, ESV, Statix, and Stratego, along with an example command task in `src/main/java/mb/mod/task/ModShowScopeGraph.java`, and some basic tests in `src/main/test`.

+We extend the instance with `extend-instance = java org.example.mod.ModExtendInstance` in `spoofaxc.cfg` to specify CLI commands in `ModExtendInstance#getCliCommand`, as that is currently the only way to specify CLI commands.

 ### mod.cli